philosucker/Text_Holdem/README.md

 # Texture_Holdem

 ## Description:
-- An application that allows multiplayer play using an artificial intelligence agent while maintaining the realistic feel of an actual hold'em game.
+- An application that allows multiplayer play using an artificial intelligence agent while maintaining the realism of throwing and receiving chips in an actual hold'em game.
 ---
 ### Project Objectives
 1. Develop a Texas Holdem game application that supports multiplayer with online.